becknik/Universus/README.md

 - View the *graph view* select the icon on the left side bar or just hit *Ctrl+g*

 ### Recommendations on starting your own vault:
-If you should find liking in what you see and you might want to *start your own* private Obsidian vault, I would recommend you to read through my Obsidian [[Recommendations]], the more extensive [[Style-Guide]] (which contain lower-level tips and best practices, which might save you some time) or just research yourself
+If you should find liking in what you see and you might want to *start your own* private Obsidian vault, I would recommend you to read through my Obsidian [[Recommendations]], the more extensive [[Style-Guide]].
+The later contain "low-level" tips and best practices, which might save you some time .

 ### Contributing:
 If you should be interested in *contributing or enhancing* this vault, consider writing me an [private E-Mail](mailto:jannikb@posteo.de), contact me somewhere else or just [open an issue](https://github.com/jarnnk/UNIversus/issues)/ [pull request](https://github.com/jarnnk/UNIversus/pulls) on GitHub :^)

-### Flashcards for Everyone
+### Flashcards for Everyone:
 Currently I use this *Obsidian vault* in combination with the Anki [Flashcards Plugin](https://github.com/reuseman/flashcards-obsidian).
 Unfortunately, this plugin only works for one person at the same time.
 So I came over the idea to mirroring my generated [Anki](https://apps.ankiweb.net/)-decks for the courses in this repo on [AnkiWeb](https://ankiweb.net/shared/decks/).
 Currently available decks:
 - [Datenstrukturen & Algorithmen](https://ankiweb.net/shared/info/1023735405)
 ---
-## Notes on repositories structure
+## Notes on repositories structure:
 I do not sync the full `/.obsidian` folder due to the *Obsidian's plugin system* (which simply downloads all plugins locality into a subfolder) to allow local *individual customization* and plugin choices.
 Here's a list of the contents of `/.obsidian` I decided to include:
 - `app.json` for the default settings